aplhk/ctf-writeups/InterKosenCTF-2020/miniblog/README.md

 tar.close()
 ```

 There are another interesting (unintended) solution is by inserting new line between `{{ }}` ( mentioned in https://furutsuki.hatenablog.com/entry/2020/09/06/230446 ).
-I haven't tried them tho.
+I haven't tried it tho.